rachelcarmena/rachelcarmena.github.io/_posts/2019-07-25-small-crazy-ideas.md

 I was added to Tweetdeck and I thought that I could simulate the user actions to schedule all the tweets after being logged in.

-I opened the Web Console and I created this function to schedule a tweet at 10:30 by default:
+So I opened the Web Console and I created this function to schedule a tweet at 10:30 by default:

 ```javascript
 const scheduleTweet = (message, day, goToNextMonth) => {